A short introduction

 One of the best features about Tanzania, is that it allows you to combine a great safari-experience with some truly amazing tropical islands with white sandy beaches and azure blue ocean.
 Great combination, don’t you think?
 Over 95% of our customers have this combination.
 As you might already know, Tanzania has a long coast towards the Indian Ocean to the east.

-There are great possibilities to find a perfect beach on the mainland.
+There are great possibilities to find a perfect beach on the mainland, from Mtwara in the far south to Tanga up north and many places in between.
 However, to get the true feeling of a tropical lifestyle and experience the best beaches, we recommend that you take your beach-part of your vacation on one of the beautiful islands in the Indian Ocean.

 There are 3 main islands to choose from;